dziban303/docker-adsb-ultrafeeder/README.md

 Please note that in order for the initial period to complete, the container must run for 90 minutes without restarting.

-When taking measurements, if the percentage of "strong signals" (i.e., ADSB messages with RSSI > 3 dB) is larger than 6%, AutoGain will reduce the receiver's gain by 1 setting.
-Similarly, if the percentage of strong signals is smaller than 2.5%, AutoGain will increment the receiver's gain by 1 setting.
-When AutoGain changes the gain value, the `readsb` component of the container will restart.
+When taking measurements, if the percentage of "strong signals" (i.e., ADSB messages with RSSI > 3 dB) is larger than 6%, SuperEGO™ AutoGain will reduce the receiver's gain by 1 setting.
+Similarly, if the percentage of strong signals is smaller than 2.5%, SuperEGO™ AutoGain will increment the receiver's gain by 1 setting.
+When SuperEGO™ AutoGain changes the gain value, the `readsb` component of the container will restart.
 This may show as a disconnect / reconnected in container logs.

 We recommend running the initial period during times when there are a lot of planes overhead, so the system will get a good initial view of what signals look like when traffic is at its peak for your location.
-If you forgot to do this for any reason, feel free to give the AutoGain reset command (see below) during flights busy hour.
+If you forgot to do this for any reason, feel free to give the SuperEGO™ AutoGain reset command (see below) during flights busy hour.

 Although not recommended, you can change the measurement intervals and low/high cutoffs with these parameters: